 Jim's work has been honored by International Photography Awards, Photo Review, Pictures of the Year International, Communication Arts, National Press Photographers Association, American Photography, Photo District News, American PHOTO, Applied Arts Magazine, New York Photo Festival, Prix De La Photographie Paris, Advertising Photographers of America, Editor & Publisher, and MSNBC Readers' Choice Picture of the Year.

-Jim lives in Wichita, Kansas wih his girlfriend, New York Times bestselling author Jenna Blum, and Woodrow, their storm chasing black lab.
+Jim lives in Wichita, Kansas with his fiancee´, New York Times bestselling author Jenna Blum, and Woodrow, their storm chasing black lab.